-The sampling and analyses documented herein was conducted to support a U.S. EPA-funded Brownfields cleanup program for the Central Plating Site, namely to: (1) pre-characterize soil, concrete, and wastewater treatment sump residuals for COCs that will support disposal planning and budgeting, and contractor bids during the bid solicitation process; and (2) pre-characterize known PFAS-Impacted Former Teflon AST Area to refine limits of a possible AUR area and to support on-site soils management plans in known release area(s) as part of the finalized ABCA/RAP and for contractor specifications.
+The sampling and analyses documented herein was conducted to support a U.S. EPA-funded Brownfields cleanup program for the Central Plating Site, namely to: (1) pre-characterize soil, concrete, and wastewater treatment sump residuals for COCs that will support disposal planning and budgeting, and contractor bids during the bid solicitation process; and (2) pre-characterize the known PFAS-Impacted Former Teflon AST Area to refine limits of a possible AUR area and to support on-site soils management plans in known release area(s) as part of the finalized ABCA/RAP and for contractor specifications.

 As fully elaborated in the SSQAPP for the Central Plating Site fully executed June 15, 2020, removal of the Wastewater Pre-Treatment Building, concrete slab and sumps is required to access contaminated soils beneath the sumps as part of remediation.
-In addition, soil excavation in former chromium plating area is planned and soils re-use as backfill is anticipated.
-The presence of PFAS, a known COC, factors into remedial planning, specification preparation and contractor bidding
+In addition, soil excavation and disposal in the former chromium plating area is planned; and re-use of targeted soils and processed Wastewater Pre-Treatment Building concrete as backfill in the remediation excavations is anticipated.
+The presence of PFAS, a known COC, factors into remedial planning, specification preparation and contractor bidding.